JulianAssmann/flutter_dynamic_themes/README.md

 # dynamic_themes

+## Dynamically change between multiple themes

-This package allows you to specify a number of color themes for the user to choose from.
-It persits the selected theme across app restarts.
+This package allows you to specify multiple themes for the user to choose from.
+The theme can be updated dynamically during runtime.
+The package persits the selected theme across app restarts.

 ![image](assets/demo.png)